MDSADABWASIM/MDSADABWASIM/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Machine learning.
+- 🔭 I’m currently working as Sr. Flutter developer.
-- ⚡ I’m currently learning and making projects on computer vision.
+- ⚡ I’m learning and making projects on Machine learning and Flutter.
 - 💬 How to reach me: [Twitter - @sadab_wasim](https://twitter.com/sadab_wasim) [Medium - @sadabwasim](https://medium.com/@sadabwasim)

 **Languages and Tools:**